loculus-project/loculus/ingest/README.md

 To be able to run tests independently, we should use UUIDs for mock data.
 Currently, clearing the database is not possible without redeploying everything (see <https://github.com/loculus-project/loculus/issues/1764>).

 One complication for testing is that we don't have ARM containers for the backend yet (see <https://github.com/loculus-project/loculus/issues/1765>).

-### Multi-segment support

-Currently, the pipeline only supports single-segment sequences.
-We need to add support for multi-segment viruses, like CCHF and Influenza.

 ### Recover from processing errors